Shinbashi

 Shinbashi (新橋), sometimes transliterated Shimbashi, is a district of Minato, Tokyo, Japan.

 Name

 Read literally, the characters in Shinbashi mean "new bridge".

 History

 The area was the site of a bridge built across the Shiodome River in 1604.
 The river was later filled in.
-Shinbashi was the Tokyo terminus of the first railway in Japan in 1872.
+Shinbashi Station was the Tokyo terminus of the first railway in Japan in 1872.
 It remains a major railway hub and has since developed into a commercial center, most recently with the construction of the Shiodome "Shiosite" high-rise office complex.